kelvinhovinho/Akan-Name/README.md

 * 0 < Date >= 31.
 * 0 < Month >= 12
 * Gender Male or Female. <br/>
 True value is output.
-Output example: **You were born on tuesday and Your akan name is Abenaa** &nbsp If your gender is Male.<br/>
+Output example: **You were born on tuesday and Your akan name is Abenaa** <br/>

 ## Known Bugs
 N/A